-Experis IT is committed to conducting its business operations ethically and profitably while responding beneficially towards society, community, employees, environment and stakeholders.
-Experis IT, therefore, believes in a strong social accountability and environmental management system, as an integral and fundamental part of its business strategy and operating methods.
+Experis is committed to conducting its business operations ethically and profitably while responding beneficially towards society, community, employees, environment and stakeholders.
+Experis, therefore, believes in a strong social accountability and environmental management system, as an integral and fundamental part of its business strategy and operating methods.

-Experis IT shall promote and encourage social accountability by
+Experis shall promote and encourage social accountability by

 Fair employment practices